-Does your dog have a black or bluish spot on their tongue?
+Does your golden retriever have a black or bluish spot on their tongue?

 These spots can appear black or blue and have the same texture as the rest of your dog's tongue.
 Dogs can be born with these spots or they can appear when they are young.
 As your dog ages, these spots can change shape and color over time.

 Like human birthmarks and freckles, spots on a dog's tongue are just deposits of extra pigments.
 These pigments can be found on their gums and also under their coats.